muratk5n/thirdwave/en/index.md

 ---

-Green fuel hitjob movie got plastered.
+Clean fuel hitjob movie got plastered.
 With a budget of 40 mil, it lost money.
 I love it.

 ---